 What is the ideal manager?
 How about the ideal managerial team?
 This is an incredibly different question to answer.
-However, Dr Ichak Adizes - founder of the Adizes Institute - created the PAEI model during the 1970s with the aim of defining all the roles required of a managerial team, or the behaviours required of a well-balanced manager.
+However, Dr Ichak Adizes - founder of the Adizes Institute - created the PAEI model during the 1970s with the aim of defining all the roles required of a managerial team or the behaviours required of a well-balanced manager.

 The four roles defined by Adizes were:

-These roles can be used when trying to build a well-rounded managerial team - if you have some individuals who fill every role, the team will be effective and able to meet its objectives - but it can also be used as an individual to identify one's strengths and weaknesses, and therefore isolate areas which need development.
+These roles can be used when trying to build a well-rounded managerial team - if you have some individuals who fill every role, the team will be effective and able to meet its objectives - but it can also be used as an individual to identify one's strengths and weaknesses and therefore isolate areas which need development.
 In addition to this, individuals can use the model to identify which role they best fit into best on their current skills and behavioural attributes.

-The primary goal of any organisation or team is to achieve results.
-A Producer feels responsible for the finished product, which is generally designed as so to meet the needs and wants of stakeholders.
+- The primary goal of any organisation or team is to achieve results.
+A Producer feels responsible for the finished product, which is generally designed to meet the needs and wants of stakeholders.

-- They understand and are interested in all the roles, processes and systems which underpin organisational function, and ensure that all team members are following as such.
+- They understand and are interested in all the roles, processes and systems which underpin organisational function and ensure that all team members are following these.
 If organisations do not have existing systems, Administrators may be tasked with producing them.

-They are highly analytical individuals, often taking a slow and methodical approach to decision-making and problem-solving to ensure that the final outcome is efficient and effective.
+Characteristics of Administrators: They are highly analytical individuals, often taking a slow and methodical approach to decision-making and problem-solving to ensure that the final outcome is efficient and effective.
 Subsequently, these individuals can often be found in highly analytical jobs which involve lots of information and processes, including those within finance.

-Entrepreneurs are the visionaries of the organisation, seeing things on a global scale, rather than looking inwards towards the current state of the organisation, and leading towards what it can be.
-They are incredibly optimistic about what is possible, often taking calculated risks which can take the organisation or team to the next level through new ideas innovation.
+- Entrepreneurs are the visionaries of the organisation, seeing things on a global scale, rather than looking inwards towards the current state of the organisation and leading towards what it can be.

 - These individuals are crucial to the overall development of organisational strategy, allowing them to stay ahead of competitors and exploit new and unique niches in the market.
-These individuals have a greater vision of new opportunities and threats to the organisation, and are therefore important in the process of preparing for and handling any unexpected or planned changes.
+These individuals have a greater vision of new opportunities and threats to the organisation and are therefore important in the process of preparing for and handling any unexpected or planned changes.

-Whereas others may follow processes and systems when handling issues, problem-solving and decision-making, Entrepreneurs take a less structured approach, trialling new ideas and suggestions.
+Characteristics of Entrepreneurs: Whereas others may follow processes and systems when handling issues, problem-solving and decision-making, Entrepreneurs take a less structured approach, trialling new ideas and suggestions.
+They are incredibly optimistic about what is possible, often taking calculated risks which can take the organisation or team to the next level through new ideas innovation.
 They are often found in important Leadership and Management roles as the visionaries of an organisation, developing strategy, but also in marketing or research teams.

 - They are great at building relationships and bringing individuals together with several different skill-sets and personalities.
 Alike Entrepreneurs, Integrators are fairly unstructured in their working methods, applying themselves slowly to the task as they are more concerned with the process, rather than the end results.

-These individuals are skilled communicators, with a high degree of self-awareness and emotional intelligence which they use to facilitate the harmonisation of different individuals and groups.
+Characteristics of Integrators: These individuals are skilled communicators, with a high degree of self-awareness and emotional intelligence which they use to facilitate the harmonisation of different individuals and groups.
 As leaders, they operate with a high degree of integrity and openness which builds trust and understanding within the team.
-They are often associated with Servant Leadership as they are openly willing to work in a way which aids specific team members.
+They are often associated with Servant Leadership as they are openly willing to work in a way that aids specific team members.

-As an individual, you may find it useful to rank your personal traits and behaviours and use them to identify which of the four styles that you most closely associated with, and the areas in which you are lacking as an individual.
+As an individual, you may find it useful to rank your personal traits and behaviours and use them to identify which of the four styles you most closely associated with and the areas in which you are lacking as an individual.
 Once you have done this, you can design yourself a personal development plan in order to fill these gaps, or also surround yourself with others who complement your skill-set.

 When doing so, one should always consider self-improvement and recruitment alongside the culture, values, beliefs and objectives of the organisation.
 Teams should always be built in such a way that they align themselves with organisational direction.
 However, if you find that your individual, or team, traits and goals do not align with the organisational culture, it is also sometimes possible that this can be reconsidered in order to match your group.